amitsaha/amitsaha.github.io/content/windows-docker-containers-isolated-testing-environments.md

 The reason I use dotnet framework image above is so that I can share the same base image for a different docker image used to build the dotnet framework solution as well.

-## Running a ASP.NET core application in Docker

-I have nothing to add here, since Visual Studio's `Dockerfile` just works.